anthonychronopoulos/parallel_conjugate_gradient_method/README.md

 3. A. T. Chronopoulos, C. W. Gear, On the efficient implementation of preconditioned s-step conjugate gradient methods on multiprocessors  with memory hierarchy, Parallel Computing, 11(1),  37-53, 1989.
 https://doi.org/10.1016/0167-8191(89)90062-8

-RELATED PARALLEL CG Github projects
+OTHER RELATED PARALLEL CG Github projects
 ==============================================
 Parallel Conjugate Gradient algorithm with MPI plus OpenMP
 ===========================================================